 Sagebrush Power Partners LLC proposes to construct and operate a series of wind turbines that would harness the natural wind at the proposed Kittitas Valley Wind Power Project site in Kittitas County, Washington.
-Energy from the spinning turbines will be turned into 181.5 to 246 megawatts of power, which would be sold through long term power purchase contracts.
-Although these contracts have been proposed to a number of local and regional utilities, as of the time this Draft EIS was published no contracts had been negotiated or executed.
+Energy from the spinning turbines will be turned into approximately 97 to 195 megawatts of power, which would be sold through long term power purchase contracts.
+Although these contracts have been proposed to a number of local and regional utilities, as of the time this Final EIS was published no contracts had been negotiated or executed.
 Elements of the project include wind turbine generators, roads, foundations, underground and overhead electrical lines, grid interconnection facilities, one or two substations, an operations and maintenance (O&M) facility, and associated supporting infrastructure and facilities.
-Figure 2-1 illustrates the general site layout of these key elements.
-Project construction could begin in the spring of 2004 immediately after obtaining site certification from EFSEC, and it is anticipated that it would take approximately one year to construct the facility.
+Figure 2-1 illustrates the general site layout of these key elements, and a turbine layout representative of the largest turbines that could be selected (see below).
+Project construction could begin in the spring of 2007 immediately after obtaining site certification from EFSEC, and it is anticipated that it would take approximately one year to construct the facility.
 The expected service life of the facility is 20 years.
 Refer to Section 2.2.6 for details addressing upgrade of older equipment with more efficient turbines (repowering) after the initial 20-year period.

-The project would install three-bladed wind turbines on tubular steel towers ranging in size from 1.3 MW to 3 MW (generator nameplate capacity) in the project area.
+The project would install three-bladed wind turbines on tubular steel towers ranging approximately in size from 1.5 MW to 3 MW (generator nameplate capacity) in the project area.

 The final selection of the exact make and model of wind turbine to be used for the project depends on a number of factors including equipment availability at the time of construction.
 The number of turbines and the resulting nameplate capacity of the project would depend on the type of technology used.
-Therefore, to capture a "reasonable range" of potential project impacts, this EIS defines and evaluates the following three project scenarios:
+In addition, since the time the environmental analysis was originally started for this project, the nominal capacity of wind turbines currently on the market no longer directly correlates with their physical dimensions (Taylor 2006).
+Therefore, to capture a "reasonable range" of potential project impacts, this EIS defines and evaluates the following proposed action scenarios:

-- Lower End Scenario: The lower end scenario represents the project configuration with the lowest number of turbines erected.
-For turbines with a nameplate capacity of 3 MW, up to 82 turbines would be used, resulting in nameplate capacity of 246 MW. - Middle Scenario: The middle scenario represents the project configuration that would be chosen based on current pricing and performance for wind turbine technology presently on the market.
-For turbines with a nameplate capacity of 1.5 MW each, 121 turbines would be used for a total for a total of 181.5 MW.
-This scenario is illustrated in Figure 2-1. - Upper End Scenario: The upper end scenario represents the project configuration with the highest number of turbines erected.
-For turbines with a nameplate capacity of 1.3 MW each, up to 150 turbines would be used, resulting in a project total nameplate capacity of 195 MW.
+- 330-foot Turbine Scenario: This scenario represents the project configuration that would be chosen based on pricing and performance for wind turbine technology currently on the market.
+Up to 65 turbines would be constructed.
+This scenario is best represented by turbines with a nameplate capacity of approximately 1.5 to 2 MW, resulting in a total nameplate capacity of 97.5 to 130 MW; - 410-foot Turbine Scenario: This scenario represents the project configuration with the largest dimension of proposed turbines, not to exceed a tip height of 410 feet.
+With an approximate nameplate capacity of 3 MW each, up to 65 turbines would be constructed for a total approximate nameplate capacity of 195 MW.

-Figure 2-2 illustrates the maximum dimensions not be exceeded of the three project scenarios.
+Figure 2-2 illustrates the maximum dimensions not be exceeded of the range of the proposed action scenarios.
 For comparison purposes, Figure 2-2 also depicts, to scale, a Bonneville transmission tower that presently occupies the project area.